IN-CORE/incore-docs/manual/source/analyses/residential_recovery.md

 **Description**

-This analysis computes the recovery time needed for each residential building from any damage states to receive the full restoration.
+This analysis computes the recovery time needed for each residential building from any damage states to achieve full restoration.
 Currently, supported hazards are **tornadoes**.

-The methodology incorporates the multi-layer Monte Carlo simulation approach and determines the two-step recovery time that includes delay and repair.
-The delay model was modified based on the REDi framework and calculated the end-result outcomes resulted from delay impeding factors such as post-disaster inspection, insurance claim, and government permit.
-The repair model followed the FEMA P-58 approach and was controlled by fragility functions.
+The methodology incorporates a multi-layer Monte Carlo simulation approach and determines the two-step recovery time which includes both the delay period and repair period.
+The delay model was modified based on the REDi framework and calculated the end-result outcomes resulting from delay impeding factors such as post-disaster inspection, insurance claims, and building permit issuance.
+The repair model followed the FEMA P-58 approach and ultimately utilized fragility functions from Koliou and van de Lindt (2020)

 The outputs of this analysis is a CSV file with time-stepping recovery probabilities at the building level.